neothink-dao/neothink.io/docs/STAKEHOLDER-QA.md

 We'll report on these metrics monthly, with the first significant data available 60 days after full implementation.

+### Q: "How will we balance promoting cross-platform upgrades with respecting single-platform users?"
+**A:** Our approach focuses on relevance, not pressure.
+We'll measure not just conversion rates but also user satisfaction across both single-platform and multi-platform users.
+Our recommendations will be based on demonstrated user interests rather than generic upsells.
+We'll A/B test different approaches to find the right balance between making relevant content discoverable and respecting user focus.
+Early data suggests that a "light touch" approach—showing related content without explicit upgrade messaging—actually performs better than aggressive cross-promotion.

 ### Q: "What if we don't hit the projected conversion rates?"
 **A:** Our 40% projection is actually the midpoint of observed ranges (30-50%).
 If we achieve even 30%, we'd still see 64% revenue growth by year 3 instead of 85%, with all development efficiency gains remaining.
 We've built in multiple optimization phases to refine the conversion process based on real user data.